JudeAlquiza/ContosoRetailApplication/Research/Security/ResearchOnSecurity.md

              {
                  if (!ModelState.IsValid) return BadRequest("Failed to login");

+                 // Retrieve the user.
                  var user = await _userManager.FindByNameAsync(model.Username);

                  if (user != null)
                  {
+                     // Validate the password.
                      if (_hasher.VerifyHashedPassword(user, user.PasswordHashed, model.Password)
                             == PasswordVerificationResult.Success)
                      {
+                        // Setup claims.
                         var claims = new[]
                         {
                            new Claim(JwtRegisteredClaimNames.sub, user.Username),
                            new Claim(JwtRegisteredClaimNames.Jti, Guid.NewGuid().ToString())
                         }

+                        // Setup key.
                         // Normally the string literal that is the key should be somewhere else secure, not here in code. var key = new SymmetricSecurityKey(Encoding.UTF8.GetBytes("SAMPLESECUREKEY"));
                         var creds = new SigningCredentials(key, SecurityAlgorithms.HmacSha256);

+                        // Create the token.
                         JwtSecurityToken token = new JwtSecurityToken(
                                issuer: "http://mysite.com",
                                audience: "http://mysite.com",